 THE TELEBOX IS FULL OF IT

-The way that our brains renders information, and particularly the subconscious, there is a huge difference between “this is how it is” against “this is how we believe it is”.
-In this case those two extra words make a startling amount of difference.
+The way that our brains render information, and particularly the subconscious, there is a huge difference between “this is how it is” against “this is how we believe it is”.
+In this case, those two extra words make a startling amount of difference.

 SO HOW DO WE KNOW WHAT IS TRUE?